IxxyXR/polyhydra-core/README.md

 # Getting Started

-This repo is a cleanup and an attempt to extract the core functionality for reuse in other apps.
+This is a cleanup and refactor of https://github.com/IxxyXR/polyhydra-upm which itself was extracted from https://github.com/IxxyXR/polyhydra

-Right now you are better off using the repo here instead: https://github.com/IxxyXR/polyhydra-upm
+This is where active development is taking place but the other two repos might be worth looking at if you want to see more usage examples and sample files.

 # Credits